matiwinnetou/play-hysterix/README.md

 basically that without invoking shutdown method after initialize memory leaks could occur.
 Instead hysterix is a bit more verbose, one has to create manually or via AOP or filter HysterixContext, which will be passed to library and eventually garbage collected.

+In addition, contrary to Hystrix, this library does not use request collapers from hystrix (neither batch size nor time).
+This concept we believe is ultimately broken and anything based on time or sime may leak through cache.
+Hysterix uses lazy scala promises and only invokes promise onCompleted or onFailure in case real response has been returned from the server.

 However, this library does not want to reinvent the wheel and initial plan is to be compatible with hystrix-dashboard json api, so that results can be displayed using Netlix UI tools.

 ## Support